brozeph/reindeer/readme.md

 * `config` - _(required)_ - this is an object that defines the `_index`, `_type` and optionally additional `server` information for the Elasticsearch instance
 * `mapping` - _(required)_ - this is an object that defines the [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)

+_NOTE:_ In the event that there exists a mapping error (meaning that the mapping contains an invalid type or is not parseable), an `InvalidMappingError` is thrown during construction.

+**Example usage:**

 ```javascript
 var Mapper = require('reindeer').Mapper;